 Each of our industrial neighbours have experienced the problems associated with the encroachment of residential development and sensitive uses upon our businesses and the pressures which are brought to bear upon our day to day operations.
 Many of us have had to go to inordinate expense and business limiting measures to manage impacts due to compatibility related issues under the current regulatory framework.
-In some instances, notwithstanding the long term established commercial industrial function of the area, the end result has been a need to abandon our previous properties due to the inability to satisfy or comply with proposed mitigation measures and/or due to the extraordinary financial hardship associated with the implementation of such measures structures.
-It is respectfully submitted that the need to go vertical does not mean it is appropriate to develop high rise residential structures anywhere and everywhere as that only leads to uncertainty and speculation by the development industry and potential destabilization of very stable employment areas like this one.
+In some instances, notwithstanding the long term established commercial industrial function of the area, the end result has been a need to abandon our previous properties due to the inability to satisfy or comply with proposed mitigation measures and/or due to the extraordinary financial hardship associated with the implementation of such measures.